 Generally, donations of cash or property to charity are deductible on your personal tax return.
-The deduction for charitable contributions is usually limited to 50% of your AGI.
+The deduction for charitable contributions is usually limited to 60% of your AGI under the recent tax law.
 The limit falls to 30% for gifts to private charities and gifts of appreciated stock.
-First deduct gifts that qualify for the 50% limit, then other gifts.
+First deduct gifts that qualify for the 60% limit, then other gifts.
 In general, there's a five-year carryover for gifts you can't deduct this year.
 The IRS website (www.irs.gov) has a database, updated monthly, of charities eligible to receive deductible contributions.